 Peru is a diverse country, including 11 ecological regions.
 The country has a huge variety of scenery thanks to its geography, which also provides it with a wide range of natural resources.
-The country has 3 main regions according to the traditional method of dividing the country by altitude: coast, mountains and jungle.
+The country has three main regions according to the traditional method of dividing the country by altitude: coast, mountains, and jungle.

 Government type: Republic

 President: Dina Boluarte (Since 7 December 2022)

 The fertile valleys spring from the rivers that flow down from the Andes mountain range, as opposed to the lower-lying sierra, and into the ocean.
 The coast has a warm climate, without extreme heat or cold but with high humidity and dense fog that makes it feel cold in winter.
 In the summer, there is some fog while temperatures reach 30°C (86° F).
 In the north of Peru, the coast is hot almost all year round, with a short rainy period in November and December.
 The central and southern coast has two distinct seasons, winter (April to October) and summer (November to March)

 The Peruvian Andes mountain range dominates the landscape and contains various ecological regions and altitudes.
 The northern Andes are lower and more humid, while the central Andes are the tallest, and it is here where you find the country’s highest peak: Huascarán, at 6,768 meters above sea level.
 If true adventure appeals to you, then you may like to embark upon our Huascarán climbing adventure holiday, or perhaps even our complete Peru climbing tour.
 The southern Andes are wider and are also known as The Altiplano or High Andean Plateau.
 The Sierra has two seasons: summer and winter.
 In summer (April to October) there are sunny days, cold nights, and very little rain – this is the perfect time to visit.
 In winter (November to March), it rains heavily.
 During the day, temperatures can reach 24°C (75° F).